Cooleemee Makes a Great Day Trip

 RiverPark at Cooleemee Falls – “The Bullhole”

 RiverPark opens on the riverbank opposite Cooleemee.
-The park opens at 8 a.m. and closes at sundown.
 These 30+ acres on the Rowan County side feature an impressive stone dam, a sandy beach deposited there by a flood, and good fishing in the spring and fall.
+Get details about entry fees, park rules, reservations, and more at the RiverPark page.

 Many bring their bathing suits to swim and “ride” the little rapids.
 There are scattered picnic tables and benches along its beautiful wooded trails and the handsome big shelter can be rented, perfect for family reunions or church gatherings.
 The restrooms are located near the main parking area.